 We try to run research studies every year with students in different disciplines, including psychology and speech pathology.
 In this section, you can read about some of the recent studies we have completed and are currently analysing and writing for dissemination to the scientific community, clinicians, and Parkinson's community.

 This study has provided us with some insight into the communication strategies that can be used by all health-professionals to support their healthcare interactions with people with Parkinson’s.
-We are in the process of writing this study up for publication in an applied journal used by health professionals involved in your healthcare.
+We have just published this study (see section 'Scientific Publications' in the Research tab of our website).
 We aim to communicate the findings and recommendations to the Parkinson's community very soon.

 Some people with Parkinson's have problems with communication, particularly in social settings.
 We are interested in finding out more about the things that help to make communicating in social situations easier and what may make it more difficult.
 We also want to understand the types of social situations that seem to be more or less difficult to communicate in, for people with Parkinson’s.